 Work for Us

-WWTI and InformNNY.com are proud member of Nexstar Broadcasting, Inc. If there are current job openings within WWTI or InformNNY.com.
+WWTI and InformNNY.com are proud members of Nexstar Broadcasting, Inc. Current job openings within WWTI or InformNNY.com are posted below.
 Since 1985 this station has been providing quality local broadcasting and content.
-But no one person makes up the team that makes the fun station operate so efficiently everyday.
+No one person makes up the team that makes the fun station operate so efficiently everyday.
 If you are ready to take your future to the next level, then apply today!

 WWTI, virtual channel 50 (UHF digital channel 21), is a ABC-affiliated television station Licensed to Watertown, New York, United States and serving Upstate New York's North Country.
 The station is owned by Nexstar Media Group.
 WWTI's studios are located at Stateway Plaza (with an Arsenal Street/NY 3 postal address) in the town of Watertown, and its transmitter is located on Hayes Road in Copenhagen (a village of Denmark).
 The station can also be seen on Charter Spectrum channel 5 and in high definition on digital channel 889.